christ-off/christ-off.github.io/_posts/2019-04-13-javascript-tests-jest-mocks.md

 Often, I need to test a service and replace external systems, injected into my service, by Mocks.
 I use ["Inject Mocks"](https://static.javadoc.io/org.mockito/mockito-core/2.27.0/org/mockito/InjectMocks.html).

-I need to be able to do this in Javascript.
+I need to do this in Javascript.
-I am write "lambdas" for AWS.
+As I write "lambdas" for AWS.
 I need to test them and avoid calling S3, SNS, DynamoDB, ...

 Let's say we have a "Father" and a "Son".